nautik1/xmasdraw/README.md

 # xmasdraw

-Flask app that just asks who you are, then draws another name to whom you should offer a present to.
+Flask app that just asks who you are, then draws another name to whom you should offer a present.

 ## How to